TheKaski/CoverLetterGenerator/README.md

 3. Run the program with `python main.py` and use the results as you wish

 ## Example template provided:
-Fill this template with your coverage letter text
+Fill this template with your cover letter text
 You can use the variables
 EmployerName:{EmployerName}
 CompanyName:{CompanyName}